Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is **Xinyu Wang**.
-I am a PhD Candidate advised by Prof. Shaoping Wang at the School of Economics (SOE), Huazhong University of Science and Technology.
-My research interests include financial econometrics, empirical asset pricing, and risk management.
+Hello, I’m Xinyu Wang, a Ph.D.
+Candidate in the School of Economics at Huazhong University of Science and Technology, where I am advised by Prof. Shaoping Wang.
+My research focuses on financial econometrics, empirical asset pricing, and risk management.

 You can find my CV here: [Xinyu Wang's CV](../assets/CV_WXY.pdf).

-**I'm actively seeking opportunities of a Post doc position starting from the end of 2025.**
+**I am actively seeking postdoctoral opportunities starting in late 2025.**